Skip to main content

 We don’t just use ChatGPT.
 We build custom AI systems that solve specific marketing problems.
 That’s an important distinction.

-Compass Agents is our AI-powered marketing platform, fine-tuned on client data, brand voice, and industry context.
-When TCS needed to produce 80+ social media posts a month, Compass didn’t just generate generic copy.
+We’ve built an AI-powered content platform, built on the latest models including GPT-5.4, fine-tuned on client data, brand voice, and industry context.
+When TCS needed to produce 80+ social media posts a month, our platform didn’t just generate generic copy.
 It was trained on TCS’s brand guidelines, tone, audience, and content history.
 The result: 60+ hours of production time saved monthly, and content that actually sounds like TCS.

-Compass SEO handles real-time site optimisation.
+Our real-time SEO system handles site optimisation.
 It continuously monitors and updates meta descriptions, internal links, and structured data, adapting to ranking signals as they change.

 The difference between using ChatGPT as a general-purpose tool and building custom AI for specific marketing problems is the difference between a generic template and a tailored solution.
 Both use AI.
 The outcomes are worlds apart.

-When Northern Data Group needed to improve their email marketing, we used Compass Data to enrich their lead database with firmographics and intent signals.
+When Northern Data Group needed to improve their email marketing, we used our custom AI tools to enrich their lead database with firmographics and intent signals.
 The result: doubled email open rates and 200% campaign ROI.
 That’s not ChatGPT producing better subject lines.
 That’s AI solving a data quality problem that was undermining the entire campaign.

 DIY ChatGPT vs working with an agency